wp-plugins/password-protect-wordpress/readme.txt

 = 4.10.3 =

 * A fix for the bug where login attempts would be ignored when wp installation is in sub directory.

+= 4.10.4

+* Added support for selecting which pages/posts to protect